barryclark/jekyll-now/_posts/2019-10-28-System-Documentation.md

                      +-----------------+
 ```

-It is extremely simple to use and as long as the text rendering system
+AsciiFlow is extremely simple to use and as long as the text rendering platform supports [monospaced][31] characters,
-supports [monospaced][31] characters then everything displays fine
+then everything displays fine.

-The downside of being character-based is that diagrams cannot be scaled
+The downside of being character-based is that diagrams cannot be scaled relative to text.
-relative to text
-This means that large diagrams cannot display well in a page-oriented medium (Word, GDocs)
+This means that large diagrams cannot display well in a page-oriented medium (Word, Google docs), potentially
+stretching out of the page margins.

 ### ...and mermaidJS

-Another way of creating diagrams without going too far from the keyboard
+Another way of creating diagrams without going too far from the keyboard is [mermaidJS][32].
-is [mermaidJS][32]

-Mermaid is a great Javascript-based tool to create and embed diagrams
+Mermaid is a great Javascript-based tool to create and embed diagrams.
-Its description language is really simple
-One can create good-looking diagrams fairly quickly
+Its description language is really simple andoOne can create good-looking diagrams fairly quickly.

-It offers renderers to generate SVG as a build time tool
+It offers command-line renderers to generate SVG/PNG/PDF.
-But its true power lies in the fact that it can generate live, embeddable
-diagrams for HTML-based mediums (e.g. Markdown)
+However its true power lies in the fact that it can generate live, embeddable diagrams for HTML-based mediums (e.g.
+Markdown).

 For example, see the following embedded diagram